sirredbeard/yumonclearlinux/README.md

 This allows you to:

 * Install specific packages in Intel Clear Linux, from Intel Clear Linux repo's containing optimized binaries, without having to install an entire bundle.
-* Install third-party yum repos and rpms and fulfill their dependencies with Intel Clear Linux optimized binaries.
+* Install third-party yum repos and rpms and fulfill their dependencies with Intel Clear Linux optimized binaries, e.g. LibreOffice 6.
-* Build from third-party source rpms with optimized settings and fulfill their dependencies with optimized Intel Clear Linux source.

 ### Installation